highfunctioning/github.io/README.md

 # My-Cybersecurity-Portfolio

-I have developed a cybersecurity portfolio showcasing various tasks and projects completed during my journey to earn the Google Cybersecurity Professional Certificate.
+I have developed a cybersecurity portfolio showcasing various tasks and projects completed during my journey to earn the Ec-Council Certified Ethical Hacker Certificate.
 This program has provided insights into:

 Programming for cybersecurity tasks
 Frameworks and controls that inform security operations